technix/atrament.ink/docs/atrament.md

 Atrament consists of several JS libraries and applications: Atrament Core, Atrament Web, Atrament Web UI, and Atrament Wizard.

 The easiest way to create your own game with Atrament is to use Atrament Web UI - it provides a ready-to-use game engine with various features.
-However, experienced developers can use Atrament Web library as a part of their web application, or Atrament Core if they want to create a NodeJS application or use their own set of libraries.
+However, experienced developers can use the Atrament Web library as a part of their web application, or Atrament Core if they want to create a NodeJS application or use their own set of libraries.

 ### Atrament Core